Privacy Policy current as of 4 October 2024

 The Praemium services and products include:

-• SMA: a managed investment scheme;
+• Praemium Separately Managed Accounts: a managed investment scheme;

 Praemium may collect, hold, use and disclose personal information in operating its website and in providing its products and services to you.